My First Successful Job Interview

 Excellent!
 And what do you think is the start and end point of this circle? - Instead of giving them the ready-made answers, I led them to come up with an answer by asking them more questions.
 I could tell they were impressed by it.

 I realized it later that just because I couldn't get a receptionist's job, it doesn't mean that I am not good enough for any other job.
-I know that if I apply for a front desk position today, even now I will get rejected, because I have zero skill and talent in the field of customer service.
+I know that if I applied for a front desk position today, even now I'd get rejected, because I have zero skill and talent in the field of customer service.
 Everyone has their own unique set of skills and talent.

 I still remember the three things he taught me that day and I owe my entire career to him.